AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 you can pass in a list or array of size N for each N node.
 But when edges are built using a connection_rule function the exact number of connections will not be known in advance.

-each call to add_edges returns a ConnectionMap [LINK] object.
-The ConnectionMap.add_properties allows us to add individual properties for each edge using our own user defined functions.
-Like with our connection_rule function, the connection_map ‘rule’ function takes in a source and target node and returns a corresponding value
+each call to add_edges returns a :py:class:`ConnectionMap <bmtk.builder.connection_map.ConnectionMap>` object.
+The :py:meth:`ConnectionMap.add_properties() <bmtk.builder.connection_map.ConnectionMap.add_properties>` method allows us to
+add individual properties for each edge using our own user defined functions.
+Like with our connection_rule function, the connection_map ``rule`` function takes in a source and target node and returns a corresponding value:

 .. code:: python